Starbucks Iced Chai Tea Latte

 Once you make the heated mixture, let it cool and then transfer it to an air-tight jar with a lid and keep it in the fridge for up to 5 days.

-You can also freeze the mixture in ice cube trays, and once frozen, transfer to a freezer bag and put it back in the freezer.
-Let a few of these tea cubes melt and then drink over ice or heated up.
+You can also freeze the mixture in ice cube trays, and once frozen, transfer it to a freezer bag and put it back in the freezer.
+Let a few of these tea cubes melt and then drink over ice or heat up.

 FAQs about Chai Tea Lattes